 - whether the child was taught in an independent or non-Kent mainstream school

 Following guidance from the Information Commissioner’s Office (ICO), from 2019 we will no longer publish Kent Test results for any sub-category containing 5 or fewer children.
 This is due to the large number of redactions it would need, this effectively prevents the publication of meaningful district breakdowns, and will restrict differentiation between schools.
-The 2019 and 2020 result reports will show the differences between children in a KCC mainstream school and all other children.
+From 2019 onwards, result reports will show the differences between children in a Kent County Council mainstream school and all other children.

 Any direct FOI requests for more detailed breakdowns of the test results will be declined in line with the ICO’s advice.
 As previous reports are already in the public domain, they will remain available.

-This year Kent parents will be able to name up to 4 secondary school preferences.
+Kent parents will be able to name up to 4 secondary school preferences.
 Read more about how to apply for a secondary school place.